How Has Air Quality Changed Since The 1980’s Pollution - AirPurifiers.com

 How Has Air Quality Changed Since The 1980’s

 We often talk about air quality today, but have you ever considered how much our air quality has changed since the 1980’s?
-With government interventions we’ve seen a reduction in pollution and the ozone hole over the past forty years.
+With government interventions, we’ve seen a reduction in pollution and the ozone hole over the past forty years.
 We still have a way to go in cleaning up the air we breathe.
-These are issues that are not easily or quickly solved, but the U.S. has made significant improvement since the 1980s.
+These are issues that are not easily or quickly solved, but the U.S. has made significant improvements since the 1980s.

-air quality changes since the 80s
+air pollution since the 80s

 When Did We Start Talking About Air Quality?